cedadev/jasmin-workshop/tutorials/tut02/README.md

     Please check that you are not writing big files to that the directory and monitor the size of the outputs.

-> 5. Tidy up your run suite directory (i.e. logs and task directories)
+> 5. Tidy up your run workflow directory (i.e. logs and task directories)

   * You can tell Cylc to tidy up (clear out) any logs and task directories by using the command: